Search Lincoln Cannon Menu

 Next, the survey asks to stack rank the ideas in order of interest and to provide an explanation for the stack rank.
 My first choice was “Creation and Evolution.”
 My second was “Understanding Evolution”.
 And my third was “Discovering Truth”.

 There is widespread need for better understanding of the compatibility of the Gospel and human evolution.
-This is causing unnecessary disillusionment among many members of the Church, in part because they feel like the science is true but haven’t recognized how it can be compatible with the Gospel.
-Also in part, the problem is arising from some members that insist, wrongly, that the two cannot be compatible, and thereby frustrate and sometimes drive away members who are persuaded by the science.
-Secondarily, it’s important to understand evolution accurately if we’re going to come up with durably persuasive explanations of its compatibility with the Gospel.
+This is causing unnecessary disillusionment among many members of the Church.
+In part, this is because they feel like the science is true but haven’t recognized how it can be compatible with the Gospel.
+Also in part, the problem is arising from some members that insist, wrongly, that the two cannot be compatible, thereby frustrating and sometimes driving away members who are persuaded by the science.

 Position on Evolution and Faith